JOATZ/Personal-Portfolio-Website-HTML/README.md

 ## Conclusion

 This README provides a brief overview of my adaptation of the iPortfolio template, including credits to the original author, licensing information, and the technologies used.
-For any inquiries or further information, please feel free to contact me.
+For any inquiries or further information, please feel free to contact theJOATZ@pm.me.